smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 with each releases the harder it is to agree on what the Last Known Good is at any given point.

 The current branch does not need to be perfect.
-Doing testing on master is okay, but needs to be coordinated.
+Doing testing on the master branch is okay, but needs to be coordinated.
 The worst case is master may be broken for short periods.
 This can be dangerous for less rigorous teams who may leave their code broken for days.
 It is still highly